Kodular/Documentation/docs/components/media/player.md

 ## Overview

 Multimedia component that plays audio and controls phone vibration.
-The name of a multimedia field is specified in the <code>Source</code> property, which can be set in the Designer or in the Blocks Editor.
+The name of a multimedia field is specified in the `` Source `` property, which can be set in the Designer or in the Blocks Editor.
 The length of time for a vibration is specified in the Blocks Editor in milliseconds (thousandths of a second).

-<p>For supported audio formats, see <a href="http://developer.android.com/guide/appendix/media-formats.html" target="_blank">Android Supported Media Formats</a>.</p>
+For supported audio formats, see <a href="http://developer.android.com/guide/appendix/media-formats.html" target="_blank">Android Supported Media Formats</a>.

-<p>This component is best for long sound files, such as songs, while the <code>Sound</code> component is more efficient for short files, such as sound effects.</p>
+This component is best for long sound files, such as songs, while the `` Sound `` component is more efficient for short files, such as sound effects.

 ## Events